Peter Allen (musician): Personal life

 Allen became more comfortable with his homosexuality in the early 1970s.
-He explained, "I was afraid as a teen that if I acknowledged that I preferred my own kind my family would stop loving me.
-We do tend to underestimate our families."
-Allen and Gregory Connell met through a mutual friend at the New York cabaret club Reno Sweeney in 1973 where Peter often performed.
-Greg thought Peter was working too hard for the money he was getting and so helped him get his first band together, while Peter found him gorgeous, sweet, and good-hearted.
-According to Allen's biographer Stephen MacLean, Connell was "Peter's big love."
-Connell, a fashion and print model originally from Texas, attracted major clients such as Coca-Cola and did other lucrative print ads.
-Moreover, he acted in community and dinner theatres and was a singer/composer who sang lead in a group called "Voice Six".
-After they got together in 1974, Connell left his modeling career to support Allen's music career by becoming his lighting and staging director and tour manager.
+He explained, "I was afraid as a teen, that if I acknowledged that I preferred my own kind, my family would stop loving me.
+We do tend to underrate our families."
+Allen and Gregory Connell (1949–1984) met when Greg and a mutual friend attended Peter's show at New York's Continental Baths in 1973.
+Greg thought Peter was working too hard for the money he was getting and so helped him get his first band together, while Peter found him "gorgeous", "sweet", and good-hearted.Sager, Carole Bayer.
+They're Playing Our Song: A Memoir.
+New York: Simon & Schuster, 2016, p.
+59. According to Allen's biographer Stephen MacLean, Connell was "Peter's big love."
+Connell, a fashion and print model originally from Texas, attracted major clients, such as Coca-Cola and did lucrative print ads and commercials.
+Moreover, he acted in community and dinner theatres and sang in a group called "Voice Six".
+After they got together, Connell left his modeling career to support Allen's music career by becoming his lighting and staging director and tour manager.
 This arrangement enabled them to be together while Allen performed around the world.
 Connell also sang backup on Allen's 1976 song, "I Go to Rio".
-He did so much work behind the scenes that Peter once remarked, "Gregory does everything but get up here and sing!".
-After becoming ill in late 1982, Connell died from AIDS-related cancer on 11 September 1984, at their home in Leucadia.
+He did so much work behind the scenes that Peter once remarked, "Gregory does everything but get up here and sing!"
+After becoming ill in late 1982, Connell died from AIDS-related pneumonia on 11 September 1984, at their home in Leucadia.

 Although Allen wrote "Once Before I Go" in 1982 for good friend Ann-Margret to use as a closing song at her concerts, the song took on new meaning when he sang it.
-According to the song's co-writer Dean Pitchford, Allen told him that "it was the one song he related most to Greg; that he thought of Greg as he sang it, Greg behind the lights (he was Allen's lighting director) at all of his shows."
-Hence, the lyrics, "You are the light that shines on me, You always were and you'll always be."
+According to the song's co-writer Dean Pitchford, by the time Peter was going into the studio to work on the "Not The Boy Next Door" album (1983), Greg's [AIDS] diagnosis was clear.
+Therefore, Peter wanted to honor him with this ballad.
+However, since the song was written specifically for Ann-Margret, Peter had Dean make a small tweak to the lyrics that would personalize it to his and Greg's story.
+So, the last verse changed from "The air I breathe/My morning sun/You'll be with me in years to come" to "You are the light that shines on me/You always were and you'll always be" to reference Connell's role as Allen's lighting director.
+Allen told Pitchford that "it was the one song he related most to Greg; that he thought of Greg as he sang it, Greg behind the lights at all of his shows."
 Allen further told Pitchford that "after Gregory died, he would always look into the spotlight and imagine that Gregory was behind the light."